ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 To proceed with the creation of the private enclosure, user VLANs for the provisioning of virtual and bare-metal servers must be first assigned to the VRA.

-### Ordering the first virtual server and VLAN
+## Order the first virtual server and VLAN

-Order a [virtual server](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) from the Compute category of the IBM cloud services catalog.
-This will create the first private user VLAN and IP subnet.  <Link to portable and static IPs>
+1. Order a [virtual server](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) from the Compute category of the IBM cloud services catalog.
+This will create the first private user VLAN and primary IP subnet.

-1. Select ‘Public Virtual Server’.
+2. Select ‘Public Virtual Server’.
 Click **Create**.

   On the Virtual Server ordering page specify:
   - Hostname